rlivingsus/misc/AllBooks.md

 SKYWARD: ~~Defending Elysium, 1)Skyward (AUDIBLE), 2)Starsight (audible), 2.1)Sunreach,2.2)ReDawn, 3)Cytonic (audible, may2022 Spensa is in the nowhere (fantasy type of world where the delvers are exposed to be an AI), 3.1)Evershore (read before cytonic),~~ 4) Defiant ~2023
 INFINITY BLADE: Infinity Blade game; ~~Infinity Blade: Awakening;~~ Infinity Blade II game; ~~Infinity Blade: Redemption;~~ Infinity Blade III game; Games no longer on Epic site.
 WARBREAKER: 1) Warbreaker, 2) Nightblood
-SOLO: 1) Perfect State, 2) Shadow for Silence in the Forests of Hell
+SOLO: 1) Perfect State, 2) Shadow for Silence in the Forests of Hell, 3) Arcanum Unbounded: The Cosmere Collection.
+Nine works?
+The Hope of Elantris, The Eleventh Metal, The Emperor's Soul, Allomancer Jak and the Pits of Eltania, White Sand, Shadows for Silence in the Forests of Hell, Sixth of the Dusk, Mistborn: Secret History.
 The Original

 ### Scalzi, John